iTwin/changed-elements-react/README.md

 2. Run `pnpm install`.
 3. Run `npm start` from the repository root directory.
 4. Navigate to [`http://localhost:2363`](http://localhost:2363) in your browser.

+## Contributing

+We welcome contributions to make this project better.
+You can submit feature requests or report bugs by creating an [issue](https://github.com/iTwin/changed-elements-react/issues).

+---

+Copyright © Bentley Systems, Incorporated.
+All rights reserved.
+See [LICENSE.md](./LICENSE.md) for license terms and full copyright notice.